la5nta/pat-website/content/post/anywhere.md

 Pat is a cross platform Winlink client written in Go.

-Run it on any modern operating system, including Linux, OS X and Windows.
+Run it on any modern operating system, including Linux, macOS and Windows.